Elite50/slate/source/includes/_profile-object.md

  | PageViewUTMContents | An array of UTM contents as indicated by UTM tags on the URL
  | PageViewUTMCampaigns | An array of UTM campaigns as indicated by UTM tags on the URL
  | PageViewUTMTerms | An array of UTM terms as indicated by UTM tags on the URL
-PetitionSignatures | PetitionSignatureOrganization | The organization that collected the petition signature
- | PetitionSignatureWhen | The datetime that the petition was signed
- | PetitionSignatureType | The type of petition that was signed
- | PetitionSignatureLocationType | The type of location where the petition was signed
- | PetitionSignatureLocation | The name of the location or event where the petition was signed
- | PetitionSignatureCollectionLead | A poser object representing the individual who led the collection of this petition signature
- | PetitionSignatureCollector | The actual person who collected the signature, may be the same as PetitionSignatureCollectionLead
 PhoneCalls | PhoneCallOrganization | The organization that the phone call was placed on behalf of
  | PhoneCallWhen | The datetime that the phone call was placed
  | PhoneCallPhoneCalling | The name of the phone call campaign that the call was placed under